user-none/chipped8/README.md

 ## Chip-8 Instruction Version

+The XO-Chip (Octo) instruction set is supported.
+Which is a superset of instructions and allows for Chip-8, Super Chip-8 1.0 to also be supported.

-There have been multiple [revisions / versions](https://chip-8.github.io) of Chip-8 that are incompatible with each other.
-The original 35 opcodes are supported using the Super Chip-8 behavior as described on [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).
+That said, there have been multiple [revisions / versions](https://chip-8.github.io) of Chip-8 that are incompatible with each other.
+Flags to handle differences in behavior are not currently supported.
+Any Chip-8 and Super Chip-8 ROMs must be compatible with XO-Chip.

+Super Chip-8 1.1 ROMs will mot likely not work due to the FX55 and FX65 not incrementing I in that is unique to 1.1.

 ## GUI

-Currently the only GUI supported is a basic SDL interface which is used when running the application.
-It will open a window for display and allows for keyboard input.
-If the window loses focus emulation is paused.
+The GUI is a work in progress and uses Qt.
+It supports basic features such as emulation automatically pausing if focus is lost and few key controls.

 ### Keyboard Mapping